yen223/yens-blog-v2/articles/useful-macos-cmd-line-utilities.md

 ## Prevent your Mac from sleeping

-If you are want to keep your Mac from sleeping, you can run `caffeinate` in the terminal.
+If you want to keep your Mac from sleeping, you can run `caffeinate` in the terminal.

 ```bash
 caffeinate